jmandrake/ftp-tls-ftps-cpanel-template/README.md

 The yaml file for the Github Actions Workflow looks like this:

 ```
-# This is a basic workflow to help you get started with Actions
+# This is a basic workflow to help you get started with Github Actions

 name: CI/CD